One of the strangest chapters of my

 the great actress, Candice Bergen!

-to visit me, but he lost interest as I kept demanding more explanations, finding little evidence of a film; just a creepy old guy with a
+to visit me, but he lost interest as I kept demanding more explanations and resisting intimate encounters, finding little evidence of a film; just a creepy old guy with a

 peculiar interest in a youngster.
 It was about 25 years later that Phil, who'd

-become strange and reclusive as he got older, say his friends, was pegged in a huge national
+become strange and reclusive as he got older, was pegged in a huge national

 scandal which resulted in his conviction for the 2003 murder of actress Lana